jMonkeyEngine-archive/GSoC_2020/README.md

-# jMonkey Engine - Google Summer of Code 2020 Ideas list
+# jMonkeyEngine - Google Summer of Code 2020 Ideas list

 Welcome to the jMonkeyEngine Google Summer of Code [GSoC 2020](https://summerofcode.withgoogle.com/) wiki.
 This will hold a list of ideas for students.